My Broken Mariko: Manga

-Written and illustrated by Waka Hirako, My Broken Mariko was serialized on Kadokawa's josei manga website Comic Bridge from July 16 to December 17, 2019.
+Written and illustrated by Waka Hirako, My Broken Mariko was serialized on Kadokawa's web-based manga magazine for adult women Comic Bridge from July 16 to December 17, 2019.
 Kadokawa collected its four chapters in a single tankōbon volume, released on January 8, 2020.

 In North America, the manga was licensed for English release by Yen Press.
 The volume was released on November 10, 2020.

 Live-action film

 In January 2022, it was announced that the manga would receive a live action film adaptation, starring Mei Nagano as Shiino.
 The film premiered on September 30, 2022.

 Reception

 My Broken Mariko won the Tokyo News Services' TV Bros magazine Bros.
 Comic Award 2020.
 It won the New Face Award at the 24th Japan Media Arts Festival in 2021.
-It ranked #4 on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2021 for female readers.
+It ranked fourth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2021 for female readers.